swendt57/dental_costs_project/README.md

 * Hannah Recht from https://bl.ocks.org/hrecht for chart legend examples
 * Kiran from https://bl.ocks.org/kiranml1 for a sample D3 pie chart
 * https://webdesign.tutsplus.com/tutorials/svg-viewport-and-viewbox-for-beginners--cms-30844 for ViewPort and ViewBox explanations
+* Used https://www.latlong.net to look up latitude and longitudes fro mapping functions